 Both precious metals declined as jobless claims came in better-than-expected at 344,000, down 22,000 from the previous week, according to the U.S. Department of Labor.
 The media forecast called for 360,000 applications.
-The four-week moving average declined about 1.9 percent month-over-month to 355,000.
+The four-week declined about 1.9 percent month-over-month to 355,000.

-However, the improvement still points to a sluggish economy and will not likely have a significant impact on the headline unemployment rate, which comes out next Friday.
+However, the still points to a sluggish economy and will not likely have a significant impact on the headline unemployment rate, which comes out next Friday.
 The official rate ticked up from 7.8 percent in December to 7.9 percent in January, and only the most optimistic observers are expecting it to drop in the February report.